Quebecca/qc_widgets/README.md

 *La [version française](#documentation-qc-widget) de la documentation suit le texte anglais*

 ## About
-This extension provides a set of widgets, each widget allows to display a table that serves to display details related to the current user.
+This extension provides a set of widgets for the TYPO3 Backend.
+Each widget display lists of records related to the current logged in user.
-To control the amount displayed by widgets of this extension, it supports three tsconfig options.
-The extension comes with four widgets :
+The amount of records to display can be changed in User or Group TSconfig.
+The list of widgets is:

+- List of *my* group members
+- Last created Pages in *my* groups
+- Pages that haven't been touched for X months
+- My last modified pages
+- My last modified content elements
+- List of my workspace preview links

+As usual, you can select which widgets are available to editors by managing the BE group rights to each of the widgets.

+## Details about the provided widgets :

 ## List of my groups members
 This widget is used to display details of users who belong to the same groups as the logged in user,